Senior Curator, Migration & Cultural Diversity

 After curatorial positions at the National Wool Museum in Geelong and the Performing Arts Museum in Melbourne, in 1989 Moya was appointed as the curator/manager of the Museum of Lilydale (now the Yarra Ranges Regional Museum) for nearly six years.

 Moya has been the Senior Curator of Migration and Cultural Diversity in the Humanities Department at Museum Victoria since 1995.
 She has curated and co-curated numerous exhibitions at the Immigration Museum and Melbourne Museum, including the watershed Identity: yours mine, ours and continues to develop, document and make accessible online the museum's ever growing migration collection.
-She co-convened the cross-agency symposium ‘Racism: can we talk?’ at the Immigration Museum in 2012 [proceedings published in 2013].
-She has delivered many conference papers in Australia, the UK, Sweden and Taiwan on representing migration histories in museums.
-Moya is particularly interested in the role of memory and material culture in interpreting history, gender perspectives in history, and the challenges in representing diverse migration narratives and challenging contemporary issues in museum collections and exhibitions.
+She co-convened the cross-agency symposium ‘Racism: can we talk?’ at the Immigration Museum in 2012 [proceedings published in 2013] and 2014.
+She has delivered many conference papers in Australia, the UK, USA, Sweden and Taiwan on representing migration histories in museums and museums as places for engaging with challenging issues and as sites of social activism.

 PhD (conferred 2009).
 Glory Boxes: Femininity, Domestic Consumption and Material Culture in Australia, 1930-1960.
 The Australian Centre, School of Historical Studies, The University of Melbourne.

-Moya is participating as a partner investigator in an Australian Research Council funded project ‘Using museums to counter racism and increase acceptance of diversity among young people’ with Deakin University and the University of Melbourne, 2012-2015.
-This project will reveal how high school students and their teachers understand racism, diversity and identity.
-It will also determine how museum programs can reduce racism and increase acceptance of diversity among high school students and their teachers, with particular reference to the Immigration Museum’s Identity: yours, mine, ours exhibition.
+Moya also participated as a Partner Investigator in an Australian Research Council funded project, ‘Using museums to counter racism and increase acceptance of diversity among young people’, with Deakin University and the University of Melbourne, 2012-2015.
+Findingsreveal how museum programs can reduce racism and increase acceptance of diversity among high school students and their teachers, with particular reference to the Immigration Museum’s Identity: yours, mine, ours exhibition.
+The full research report Identity: Yours, Mine, Ours Exhibition Research Project Evaluation Report (2016) has been released by Museum Victoria (see attached resources).